thoughtbot/griddler/README.md

 --------------------------------------------

-The 'Simplemail' Adapter provides an easy way of posting HTML forms data or JSON messages to an RAILS application and process this data as an email.
+The 'Simplemail' Adapter provides an easy way of posting HTML forms data or JSON messages to an RAILS application and process this data like an email.

 The JSON message is expected to contain these attributes: